Reassigned Numbers Database

 Estimated total number of telephones in use

-Ensure you’re contacting the right customer with the Reassigned Numbers Database
+Contact the right customers with the Right Reassigned Numbers

 At a time when Telephone Consumer Protection Act (TCPA) fines and penalties are costly – both from a financial AND reputation standpoint – the Reassigned Numbers Database, or RND for short, empowers users to corroborate compliance with regulatory requirements.